She wrote, “I am very very new to homeschooling . . .” and asked for help.

 — Reading.

 In elementary, we read and read and read — read alouds, shared reading, independent reading.
-We used McCall-Crabbs Test Lessons, A-F for quick reads every day to build stamina, check comprehension, and develop sustained, timed reading (a test taking skill).
+For emerging readers, we use pictureless short text with comprehension questions.
+See Johnny Read is that type of resource, written by a first grade teacher using high frequency words.
+We also used a booklet we called our Harby Reader (Test Lessons in Primary Reading, McCall and Harby).
+Be sure to get the Teacher’s Manual for answer key and great discussion questions.
+Upon completion of our Harby Reader, we use McCall-Crabbs Standard Test Lessons, A-F for quick reads every day to build stamina, check comprehension, and develop sustained, timed reading (a test-taking skill).
 Read more here.
-We used Abeka readers as anthologies so we were assured of getting a variety of genre on their reading levels.
-We used Abeka library books because we wanted some reading material with Christian values.
+Again, you will want the Teacher’s Manual that includes Levels A-F. We use Abeka readers as anthologies so we are assured of getting a variety of genre on their reading levels.
+We use Abeka library books because we want additional reading material with Christian values.
 We read picture books, chapter books, and classical children’s novels such as Heidi, Where the Red Fern Grows, Charlotte’s Web, Rabbit Hill, The Chronicles of Narnia, Little House on the Prairie, The Tale of Despereaux, The Miraculous Journey of Edward Tulane, and more.

 Here’s the LINK to an index of my virtual on-demand foundation literacy courses.